 Especially practical.
 I’m all for practical.

-In the case of these lemon ricotta pancakes, I didn’t stray too far from my traditional pancake recipe.
+In the case of these lemon ricotta pancakes, I didn’t stray too far from my traditional pancake recipe using only flour, baking powder, sugar, salt, milk, egg and oil.

 I simply added ricotta cheese to the liquids, and then after I poured the liquid ingredients into the dry ones, I whisked in the zest and juice from one lemon.